marcoalopez/PyRockWave/README.md

 ![header](https://raw.githubusercontent.com/marcoalopez/PyRockWave/main/img/header.jpg)

-_This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2023-04-24
+This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - Last update: 2023-04-27

 ## What is PyRockWave and how to use it?

-PyRockWave is a set of Python codes for reading single-crystal elasticity databases and calculating  and plot elastic properties (e.g. elastic wave propagation, seismic anisotropy) in rocks using averaging schemes.
-It is in early development (pre-alpha, unfinished and untested).
+PyRockWave is a set of Python codes for reading single-crystal elasticity databases and calculating  and plot elastic properties in rocks using averaging schemes (e.g. elastic wave propagation, seismic anisotropy, etc).
+It is in early development so there is no official release or documentation although the code is open to the public.

 ## Requirements & Python installation